top of page

 The aforementioned headlines and news clips elucidate that certain members of Indian society, particularly menstruating women and lower-caste members, have traditionally been denied entry to sacred spaces such as temples.
 While Ambedkar's protest for Dalit entry into temples occurred before India's independence, more than seventy years of democratic governance have not changed people’s attitudes towards this issue.
-Newspapers continue to report the denial of entry to Dalits and women, which sometimes result in violent conflict and death too.
+Newspapers continue to report the denial of entry to Dalits and women, which sometimes results in violent conflict and death too.

-CASTE AND PURITY
+CASTE AND PURITY IN HINDU BELIEFS

 If any upper caste member were to come in contact with an untouchable, a purification bath would cure them of the impurity and make them pristine again.
 Upper caste members would not drink water from a Shudra's home or eat food from a member of a caste lower than their own.
 They were adamant that touching, receiving, or accepting any object from a lower caste member, including food and water, would contaminate it.
 This idea is based on the assumption that all lower caste individuals are impure and so must not come in contact with eatables or drinks.